-If you are interested in writing a bachelor/master’s thesis in the lab, please read this page carefully and send an email to me (nagashima[at]cs.uni-saarland.de) with “Thesis Supervision” in its title and we can talk more!
-When emailing, please include your CV/Resume, transcript, and planned graduation month/date.
+If you are interested in writing a bachelor/master’s thesis in the lab, please read this page carefully and send an email to me (nagashima[at]cs.uni-saarland.de) with “Thesis Supervision” in its title and we can talk more if there’s a spot!
+When emailing, please include your CV/Resume, transcript, proposed thesis topic (if any), and planned graduation month.

 There are no strict prerequisites for writing a thesis in the lab, but to write a good thesis, it is important that you have a background (e.g., degree, coursework, past research project…) in one or more of the fields below:

 - Human-Computer Interaction/Computer Science

 Also, please know that, once we decide to work on a thesis together in the lab, you’d need to take a bachelor/master seminar (graded) as part of your thesis writing.
 More info on the bachelor/master seminar is coming soon, but in general, you will meet with your supervisor to define a research question, identify prior work, and learn about its theoretical basis.
 After this phase, you will decide on the method you will use and make a clear plan on how to collect and analyze data.
 At the end of the seminar, you will give a short presentation in the lab on your work and plan and receive feedback.
 Once you complete the seminar, your “writing period” will start.
 Note that writing a thesis (seminar + the writing period) in my lab would require at minimum 6 months and more typically 8-9 months.

 In my lab, students write a thesis of one (or more) of the following types: